 To submit a complaint relating to the AESO Code of Conduct on an anonymous basis, individuals have the option of submitting the complaint to the Ethics Hotline here

 We understand that service providers, market participants or other stakeholders may from time to time send invitations to events or minor gifts to AESO employees as part of ordinary business conventions.
-To ensure that such invitations and gifts are appropriate and do not place an AESO employee in a conflict of interest, we have developed the AESO Code of Conduct which governs when an employee can accept an invitation or a gift.
+To ensure that such gifts and benefits (meals and outings) are appropriate and do not place an AESO employee in a conflict of interest, we have developed the AESO Code of Conduct which governs when an employee can accept a gift or benefit.

-If you have any questions regarding whether giving an invitation or gift to an AESO employee is appropriate, we encourage you to review the sections on “Gifts and Benefits” and “Conflicts of Interest” in the applicable AESO Code of Conduct, which can be found above.
-It is important to regularly check the AESO Code of Conduct so that you are aware of any changes.
-We also encourage you to review any applicable legislation to which you may be subject, including but not limited to the Lobbyist Act, as there may be other legal restrictions regarding the giving of invitations or gifts.
+If you have any questions regarding whether offering a gift or benefit to an AESO employee is appropriate, we encourage you to review the sections on “Gifts and Benefits” and “Conflicts of Interest” in the new AESO Code of Conduct, which can be found above.
+It is important to regularly check the Code of Conduct so that you are aware of any changes.
+We also encourage you to review any applicable legislation to which you may be subject, including but not limited to the Lobbyist Act, as there may be other legal restrictions regarding the giving of gifts or benefits (meals and outings).